 A gym membership, although desirable if you want to add resistance/weights into your routines, is not essential.

-Will I get too bulky if I do too much strength training?
+Q: Will I get too bulky if I do too much strength training?

 Many runners mistakenly believe that doing strength training will make them more bulky, therefore slowing them down on the running track.